Were we led all that way for

 We had evidence and no doubt.”

-And seeing what they have become, we turn.
-Turn away.
+And seeing what these “wise men” have become, we turn.
+We turn away.